PAT BLAIR ~~ DRIFTING & DREAMING ABOUT ART!

 GALLERY & STUDIO SALES

-My Gallery and Studio are in my home and I am fairly successful in selling my work by having an open house studio/gallery reception about twice a year (one in the Summer and one in early winter.)
+My Gallery/ Studio is in my home and I am fairly successful in selling my work by having an open house studio/gallery reception about twice a year (one in the Summer and one in early winter.)
 I find it fun to do and usually set a three hour time for the gallery sale to run.
 I serve wine and cheeses and spend a lot of time visiting with my friends and neighbors.
 (Sixteen of my paintings sold in my last sale during a three hour time period!)

 Let me know if you'd like to be on my invitation list.